-When I was in high school, way back in the middle of the last century, I came by two musical instruments from a local secondhand store.
-For a total “investment” of about seventy-five cents I got a ukulele and—of all things—a bugle, both made of “genuine” plastic.
-The uke was probably a cheap “Carnival” but the bugle was sturdy Army surplus.
+When I was in high school, way back in the middle of the last century, I bought two musical instruments at a local secondhand store.
+For a total of seventy-five cents I got a ukulele and—of all things—a bugle, both made of “genuine” plastic.
+The uke was a cheap “Carnival” brand but the bugle was sturdy Army surplus.
 Sadly, both are long gone from my various collections.

 I strummed at the uke, learned the three or four chords that are all that are really necessary, had some fun, and set it aside until college.
 In those early days, however, I was in the high school band (trombone) and knew enough about tooting a horn to be able to play the bugle.
 Sorta . . .